 |

-Publication request on presidential candidacy was moot; other election-related provisional measures dismissed as merits issues.
+Publication request moot; other provisional measures dismissed as requiring merits examination.

 |